'Just commit' is final thought before Olympic race says LJMU Lecturer and medallist

 And what about the 10 seconds before as you are waiting to hear the starting gun?

-It’s just ‘commit’, the last thing I would ever say to myself is ‘commit’ as I get in the box, as you’ve already done everything else you can do.
+It’s just ‘commit’, the last thing I would ever say to myself is ‘commit’ as I get in the blocks, as you’ve already done everything else you can do.

 What has life been like after the 2016 Olympics?

 I carried on for another year afterwards but in my mind I’d already decided I was going to retire and move on to the next thing.
-Before becoming a full-time athlete, I was a PE teacher so when I saw the job role of a Sport and Exercise Science Lecturer at LJMU, I decided to apply and this is now my sixth year of working at the university.
+Alongside being a full-time athlete, I was also a full time PE teacher so when I saw the job role of a Physical Education Lecturer at LJMU, I decided to apply and this is now my sixth year of working at the university.

 Have things changed much when it comes to training and racing in the eight years since Rio?

-Athletes now have super spikes on their footwear which have a carbon plate in them which I wish were available when I was racing.
+Athletes now wear super spikes as their footwear which have a carbon plate in them which I wish were available when I was racing.
 The tracks have also massively changed.
-You’ll have noticed over the past years the number of world records that have been broken and it’s not just one or two athletes, it's the whole field, it’s just a lot quicker.
+You’ll have noticed over the past year the number of world records that have been broken and it’s not just one or two athletes, it's the whole field, it’s just a lot quicker.
 There are always advancements when it comes to training and nutrition too.

 What are your students’ reactions like when they realise they are being taught by an Olympian?